-ahhh, the end of my 13th Austin Chamber Music Center Summer Camp.
+ahhh, the end of my 13th year teaching Music Composition at the Austin Chamber Music Center Summer Camp.
 The studets have a ridiculously short amount of time to compose and perform original compositions.
 They did great!
 Big love to all teachers everywhere, such a difficult job.
 It helps to have enthusiastic students though:)

 Grageriart (Austin, TX) 9:00 pm, Sunday 7/16/17 @ Springdale Station Lana Lesley (synthesizer, voice) + Peter Stopschinksi (synthesizer, voice)